kreier/tripitaka/bible/README.md

 | Jude            |        1 |     25 |        27 |    609 |   2,812 |     1 |
 | Revelation      |       22 |    404 |       460 | 12,003 |  48,251 |    16 |
 | sum             |     1189 | 31,102 |  35,049 | 790,573 | 3,223,201 | 1061 |

+## New World Translation

+The source for the text is the XML file, embedded in the DAISY files for screenreaders.
+The conversion to JSON is not ideal, since some characters (some hebrew like Aleph \u05D0 or Vaw \u05D5 in Pslams 111, or the left double quotation mark \u201D) cause errors from the json import module, while it was exported with `json.dump()` to avoid this very problem.
+Here are the preliminary results:

+It is